hortonworks/registry/docs/confluent.rst

 1. Sync / Mirror Schemas

-  - First to do is to sync/mirror the existing shema's and id's from confluent's schema registry.
+  - First to do is to sync/mirror the existing schema's and id's from confluent's schema registry.
   - It is important the schema id, is the same, as it will need to reference the same schema even once migrated as data will exist in kafka.